truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

 ---
 title: "Adding iSCSI Block Shares"
-description: "This article provides instructions on setting up iSCSI block shares manually or using the wizard and starting the service."
+description: "Provides instructions on setting up iSCSI block shares manually or using the wizard and starting the service."
 weight: 30
 tags:
 - scaleiscsi